singlequote/Laravel-datatables/README.md

 ```

 ## Whats new
-Yes, we live in a time where everything is automated.
-So in this version we introduce some very cool features.
-In this version the html and the script is created for you.
-Also this version is based on how laravel nova works.
+In this version we introduce a cool new feature.
+In this version you can use filters to add directly to your tableModel.
+Check it out [here](https://singlequote.github.io/Laravel-datatables/filters)

 ## Let's start
 We wanted our code as clean as possible and use the same code more than once.